 The PCB is fixed on the particular stand or fixture and the probes are “flying” at very high speed due to robotic arm both on top and bottom of PCB.
 The name flying is because the test probes are flying all the way on the PCB and can get access to any point on PCB as the FPT system is programmed.

 The system is highly accurate the probes simply touch the test points on the PCB precisely and take measurements and then probes fly away from that point and take readings on other point of PCB.
 These probes are very sharp needle and interestingly do not damage the PCB while testing.
 With FPT, costs-per-unit are higher compared to ICT because of longer test cycle time periods per board (up to 15 minutes).

-Advantages of FPT:
+Advantages of Flying Probe Test: